|Pinnacle Ski Club|

 Located near the Sebasticook River on the northwest side of Pittsfield (between Augusta and Bangor), the Pinnacle has been home to alpine skiing for over half a century.|

 Over the next decade, the property likely ended up in the hands of the Town of Pittsfield and the Maine Central Institute.
-The Pinnacle Ski Club operates the ski area for its members.
+The area grew to feature open slopes on either side of the rope tow, a steep race course into a gravel pit, and a ski jump between the slope and the race course.
+Unfortunately, instructor Bud Dow passed away in 1979.

 Year by Year History